WRITE IN YOUR OWN BACKYARD

 1) LOCAL-MOTION—Take a walk or ride a bike around the neighborhood.
 NO HUMANS, MUSIC, or VIDEO distractions allowed.
 Be sure to bring a notepad and your phone.
 I take photos of trees, birds, whatever strikes my fancy.
 (See Luna moth above.)
 I’ll pull the photos up later for inspiration.
 This Luna moth will make its way into an interlude.
 I give my mind permission to wander as I try to solve a plot problem or character motivation.
 Make it meditative.
 As an idea comes to mind, write it down.

-2) ROADTRIP—Take a day trip to a quiet outdoor locale (see photo above).
-As a Floridian, I prefer nature preserves over tourist-packed beaches.
+2) ROADTRIP—Take a day trip to a quiet outdoor locale.
+As a Floridian, I prefer nature preserves over tourist-packed beaches or theme parks.
 Once you arrive, find a spot, sit, force yourself to be still.
 Watch a bush or a flower patch closely.
 In moments, you will start to see movement.
 Crawling, flying, buzzing, insects are dedicated to their work.
 Frame the scene, scents, sounds and the textures of nature.
 Write it down.

 |An urban stream next to an auto dealer.|